 Well, to be honest, yes and no. Yes, it is an operating system in its own right, so the device runs on Chrome OS.
 However, unlike Windows and Mac OS, Chrome is designed for working with the cloud.
 Working on Chrome OS is like working inside one massive browser – well, a bit like the Chrome browser, actually.

 Wait, so if it is like working with a browser, why don’t I just launch Chrome on my existing computer and carry on?
 Why do I need a whole notebook for just running a browser?

-Ah, there the real charm of the Chrome OS comes in.
+Ah, there, the real charm of the Chrome OS comes in.
 You see, the Chrome browser is just one of many apps on your Windows or Mac computer.
 But in a Chrome OS device, like a Chromebook, everything revolves around it.
-The result: lesser resources needed and a much faster and because of the fewer resources needed, a more affordable device.
-Think of it as the difference between a four course meal and a single course one – but the single course is very delicious.
+The result: lesser resources needed and a much faster and because of the fewer resources needed more affordable device.
+Think of it as the difference between a four-course meal and a single-course one – but the single course is very delicious.

 So there are applications that run on it?

 Yes, but most of them run off the Web, i.e., in the browser.

 Oh hell, so you need to be connected to the Internet all the time?

 No, you do not.
 There are a number of applications that can work offline as well.
 You can work on a Chromebook even when it is not connected to the Internet; relax.

 But what can you actually do with something that is basically an OS based on a browser?